kubernetes-study-guide/Kubernetes-Study-Guide/Section-02/10_Kubernetes_DNS/transcript.md

 Address: 10.105.186.109
 ```

-As you can see, we now have a new dns record, which is the fqdn of our service along with it's ip address.
+This time   it has worked and  As you can see, we now have a new dns record, which is the fqdn of our service along with it's ip address.

 Now, finally, let's try out our new dns record: